 Are All Attractions Available for Single Lightning Lane Purchase?

 No, they are not.
-There are only 2 Individual Lightning Lane attractions available in each Disney World theme park.
-These are the 2 most popular rides in each park.
+There is only 1 Individual Lightning Lane attraction available in each Disney World theme park.
+This are the most popular rides in each park.

 The rest of the attractions are available using the Lightning Lane through Genie+ or by using the standby queue.

 Can I Buy Reservations for Star Wars: Rise of the Resistance?

 Yes, you can.
 Star Wars: Rise of the Resistance is one of the 2 Individual Lightning Lane attractions at Disney’s Hollywood Studios and definitely the most popular choice.

 Because of its popularity, we suggest booking a Lightning Lane reservation for Rise of the Resistance immediately at 7:00 am as it tends to sell out early each day.

 Do Lightning Lane Attractions Sell Out Each Day?